John Wayne as Lon “McQ” McHugh, taciturn Seattle PD lieutenant

 The trousers have frogmouth-style front pockets and are finished with plain-hemmed bottoms that break cleanly over his brown leather apron-toe penny loafers, worn with black socks.

-John Wayne wears a simple brass Montagnard bracelet on his right wrist, gifted to him by the indiginous Montagnard people of Vietnam during the filming of The Green Berets in 1968.
+John Wayne wears a simple brass Montagnard bracelet on his right wrist, gifted to him by the indigenous Montagnard people of Vietnam during the filming of The Green Berets in 1968.
 Modern Forces Living History Group reports that many American servicemen returned from Vietnam with these bracelets from the tribe, signifying friendship or respect.
 Manready Mercantile offers a striking replica of the “Montagnard Bracelet” in brass, copper, or steel (link), where they explain that “not only did Duke don the bracelet on his wrist until the day he passed, it’s said he lays with it to this day.”

 On his left wrist, McHugh wears a gold chronograph on an olive drab vinyl strap, worn in the same manner as many military or ex-military operators with the face on the inside of his wrist.
 The silver dial has three sub-dials.